Lenkelheit/Platform_Of_Corporate_Information_Systems/README.md

 Uml diagram and the code may differ.

-File hierarchy files looks like:
+File hierarchy images looks like:

 <p align="center">
   <img src="/Images/filesExamples.png">